Discontinued Archos products: Gmini series

-This products series was introduced in October 2004.
+The Gmini series was introduced in October 2004.
 Its members are the Gmini 400, the 402, the AV500, the 120 and the XS100.

 Gmini 400 has a color LCD screen as well as photo, audio and video playback capacities.

 The Gmini 402 replaced the Gmini 400 featuring PlaysForSure compatibility.
 The Gmini 402 Camcorder was later introduced which includes a 1.2MP (Megapixel) digital camera, and has video recording capabilities, with up to a 2x digital zoom.
 The player also holds 3 resolution modes, which enables users to choose size over quality, as well as recording directly into MPEG4 in VGA resolution.

 Just after the release of the AV500, the Archos Gmini 500 was released.
 It also has full support for Windows Media's PlaysForSure system which allows users to play DRM restricted music.

 The Gmini 120 cannot play DRM-protected WMA files, and was also released as Archos Gmini SP.
 There is also an optional FM radio attachment available for this player so users can play and record directly from FM radio.

 The Gmini XS 100 group of players features a 1.5" screen, and full PlaysForSure capabilities.
 The Gmini XS 200 has a monochrome screen that supports gapless playback.
 It was replaced by the Gmini XS 204, which adds a color screen and image viewing capabilities.